What is wireless? | Wireless network, tutorials, sensors, terms

-History of wireless starts with Bell who in 1880 along with his colleague Tainter invented photo phone.
+History of wireless starts with Bell who in 1880 along with his colleague Charles Sumner Tainter invented photo phone.
 The system demonstrated by Bell had limitations.
 After this wireless came into public use in 1896 when Marconi demonstrated wireless telegraph.
 This came to reality due to Maxwell's prediction of existence of electromagnetic waves.

-How it works?
+How wireless system works?

-Electromagnetic wave or signal is used as a means to transmit information.
 An EM signal is a function of time, but it can be expressed as a function of frequency also.
 This frequency domain view is very important to analyze the frequency components of the signal.
 Viewed as a function of time, an EM signal can be either analog or digital.
 This EM signal can be transmitted to space and received from space using Antenna.

 An antenna can be defined as an electrical conductor or system of conductors used either for radiating EM energy into space or for collecting EM energy from space.
 There are different antennas designed to transmit and receive different frequency bands.
-Let us understand what wireless network composed of.
+Let us understand contituents of a wireless system.

 Wireless channel models